Ford and Argo AI kick off charitable food delivery pilot in Miami

 In partnership with the Education Fund, a collection of nonprofits working in the U.S. and other countries to improve the quality of education, Ford and Pittsburgh-based autonomous car startup Argo AI say they’ve teamed up to make contactless deliveries in Ford’s Fusion Hybrid self-driving test vehicles.
 The launch of the pilot, which is taking place in Miami, comes as Ford continues to build out a service for autonomous ride-hailing and goods delivery in Miami-Dade County.

 Some experts predict the coronavirus outbreak will hasten the adoption of driverless vehicles for delivery.
-A study published by CarGurus found that 39% of people won’t use human-driven ride-sharing services post-pandemic for fear of insufficient sanitation.
-Despite the public’s misgivings about driverless cars’ road safety and their need for regular disinfection, they promise to minimize the risk of spreading disease because they inherently limit driver-rider contact.
+A study published by CarGurus found that 39% of people don’t plan to use human-driven ride-sharing services post-pandemic for fear of insufficient sanitation.
+Despite driverless cars’ need for regular disinfection and the public’s misgivings about their general safety, they promise to minimize the risk of spreading disease because they inherently limit driver-rider contact.

 Ford says it and Argo will make weekly contactless deliveries of groceries and school supplies furnished by the Education Fund’s Food Forests for Schools program over an eight-week period.
 These will reach the families of approximately 50 students attending Feinberg Fisher K-8 in Miami Beach and Riverside Elementary School in Little Havana.
 After the Ford and Argo team collects the bags at each school, the deliveries are made in Ford’s self-driving Ford Fusions with two test specialists.